 In 2002, the safety of epoxy resin can coatings was confirmed by an analysis of the European Commission’s Scientific Committee on Food (SCF).

 Consequently, the potential human exposure to BPA from can coatings is minimal and poses no known risk to human health.
 Can coatings have been and continue to be recognized as safe by the U.S. Food and Drug Administration, the U.K. Food Standards Agency, the EU Scientific Committee on Food and other government bodies worldwide.

-So who do you believe?
-Is this just a case of overreaction?
-Several scientific panels including the European Union’s Scientific Committee on Food, the National Toxicology Program and the Harvard Center for Risk Analysis have concluded that the claims that low doses of BPA affect human health have not (yet ), been substantiated.
-While accepting that animal testing has produced adverse results they can find no concrete evidence that humans will react the same way.
+It is true that several scientific panels including the European Union’s Scientific Committee on Food, the National Toxicology Program and the Harvard Center for Risk Analysis have concluded that the claims that low doses of BPA affect human health have not (yet ), been substantiated.
+While accepting that animal testing has produced adverse results, they can find no concrete evidence that humans will react the same way.

 It must also be noted that despite claims that BPA is as safe as safe, research is ongoing into alternatives.
 And maybe they have found one.
 According to Food Production Daily

 “Researchers in the United States have developed a chemical derived from sugar with the potential to replace bisphenol A (BPA) in a number of products, including the lining of food cans.
 The New Jersey Institute of Technology (NJIT) said Professor Michael Jaffe had received a US patent for an epoxy resin based on isosorbide diglycidyl ether that could make consumer products safer.

 “The patent will enable us to create a family of isosorbide-based epoxy resins that have the potential to replace bisphenol A in a number of products including food can linings”, Jaffe told FoodProductionDaily.com.